 - Install new black iron balusters

 Measure carefully to ensure all your balusters are aligned correctly and install on the facing of the stair railings.
 We installed three between each of the remaining wooden balusters to make the gaps between balusters smaller than they had been previously.

 My parents are considering the diy project of adding some oak stair treads to match the floors, but for now the painted stairs are holding up beautifully.
-I think the contractors did a great job on this space, and I’m excited to see what my parents continue to do moving forward.
+I love the new contemporary look and think the contractors did a great job on this space, and I’m excited to see what my parents continue to do moving forward.

-Whether you are exploring entryway ideas, staircase makeovers, diy stair railings, or wrought iron stair railings, I hope this simple idea was helpful to you!
+Whether you are exploring entryway ideas, staircase makeovers, diy stair railings, or wrought iron stair railings, I hope this simple stair railing idea was helpful to you!

 wall color: SW Snowbound | stairs and French doors: SW Iron Ore